Back to all posts

 A strong case study allows a buyer to independently validate their thinking.
 It gives them something they can share internally.
 It helps them defend a decision they already feel inclined to make.

-The Core Structure of an Effective B2B Case Study
+The Five Essential Elements of an Effective B2B Case Study

-The problem section should clearly and specifically describe the situation.
+The problem section should clearly and specifically describe what was happening.
 Vague challenges do not help readers see themselves in the story.

 Strong problem sections include context.
 What was happening?
 Why it mattered.
 What the cost of inaction looked like.